bleonardb3/DS_POT_02-07/Lab-2/README.md

-In this lab, you will use SparkML in IBM Data Science Experience to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a DB2 Warehouse database.
+In this lab, you will use SparkML in Watson Studio to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a DB2 Warehouse database.

 ## Objectives:
 Upon completing the lab, you will know how to: